Have you ever done a webinar before? I have several webinars under my belt now, but still consider myself a webinar newbie.

-After I introduced her to my email list on January 22 (you can see the bump in the graph above), I began promoting on Instagram.
-I posted a standard promo graphic on Instagram with a quick blurb inviting people to sign up.
+After I introduced her to my email list on January 22 (you can see the bump in the graph above), I began promoting in my Facebook group.
+I posted a standard promo graphic in my group with a quick blurb inviting people to sign up.
 Later that night I switched gears and posted a personal story about online business that drew people in so they were ready to follow through with the call to action I gave at the end of the post.
 On January 23, I posted a relatable analogy on Instagram which helped people understand the relationship between social media and a sales funnel.

-This is a clear demonstration of what I teach in my course, Wham Bam Instagram.
+This is a clear demonstration of what I teach in my course, The Fab Facebook Group System.
 You need to prime your audience.
 Period.
 If you are out there yelling about your product or service, people will tune you out.
-Not only does Wham Bam Instagram show you how to grow a massive audience, it teaches you exactly how to sell to them.
+Not only does The Fab Facebook Group System show you how to grow a massive group, it teaches you exactly how to sell to them WITHOUT being sales-y.

 TAKE ACTION: Make sure you are giving value throughout your promotional content.

 3. Don’t Stop Promoting (and giving value)

 My free Facebook group has grown to nearly 6,000 online biz owners and bloggers.
 I decided that I was going to promote once a day in the five days leading up to my webinar.
 Did I feel sales-y?
 Nope.
 When I host a webinar and people miss out, they get legit pissed.
 I knew people would get immense value from attending live and asking questions.
 Sitting on all this value and not sharing it would have been a crying shame.

 In the five days leading up to the webinar I did the following promotions: